TomLXXVI/python-hvac/README.md

 **heating_load_calc**<br>
 A package for doing heating load calculations of a building based on the method of European standard EN 12831-1 (July 2017).
-An example

 **energy_estimation**<br>
 Estimation of the energy consumption of a building using the bin table method.

 **fluid_flow**<br>
-A calculation package for designing pipe and duct systems.
-It also includes a large number of fittings taken from Crane Technical Paper No. 410M and SMACNA's HVAC Systems Duct Design Manual.
+A package about fluid flow in pipes and ducts and for designing and analyzing pipe and duct network systems.
+It includes a large number of fittings taken from Crane Technical Paper No. 410M and SMACNA's HVAC Systems Duct Design Manual.

 **refrigerant_piping**<br>
 Package for sizing refrigerant lines (suction line, discharge line, and liquid